 The Roadhouse Macau

 Surrounded by the numerous Asian eateries of Broadway Food Street, The Roadhouse Macau is the number one spot in the city for fans of rock’n’roll and live sports.
 Owned by an Irish-Filipino couple, this restaurant and bar attract a diverse crowd of Macau locals and expats.
 With the walls covered in rock, blues, sports memorabilia, speakers blasting rock hits create an authentic setting that you can hardly find anywhere else in Macau.
 When the weather is pleasant, it’s a great idea to take it outside at their al fresco tables.
-Even on colder days, it’s a cozy spot to pick as provide some heating outside.
+Even on colder days, it’s a cozy spot to pick as it provides some heating outside.
 Should you wish to enjoy some bar games, there are darts and pinball.

 The drinks assortment is extensive and standard, with bottled and draft beers, house wine, classic 2000-style cocktails, shots, and spirits.
 Their daily happy hour from five to eight makes The Roadhouse a perfect place to chat over a few pints or glasses of wine after work.
 Order some pub grub, and you are all set for the night.
 There are plenty of tempting Mexican, Irish, American, and Filipino dishes to choose from.